BRAIN-Lab-AI/Smart-Surveillance-for-Cleaner-Cityscapes/README.md

     ```

 2. **Set Up the Environment:**
     It is advised to use VScode and connect to a virtual server as the training process is both CPU and GPU-intensive.
+Also, install the dependecies (pyproject.toml)
+    ```
+    pip install .
+    ```

-2. **Run Preprocessing pipline**
+3. **Run Preprocessing pipline:**
     ```bash
-    jupyter preprocessing_data2.ipynb
+    jupyter preprocessing_dataset.ipynb
     ```
 4. **Train the Model:**
     ```bash
-    jupyter workspace2.ipynb
+    jupyter raining_validation_testing.ipynb
     ```

 ## Acknowledgments
+This project is built on top of [YOLOv11](https://github.com/ultralytics/ultralytics), developed by [Ultralytics](https://ultralytics.com/)
 - **Open-Source Communities:** Thanks to the contributors of Python, YOLO, PyTorch, and other libraries for their great work.
 - **Individuals:** Special thanks to Dr. Behzad for invaluable guidance and support throughout this project.
-- **Resource Providers:** Gratitude to Visa for allowing us to rent resources from ``vast.ai`` using our own money.
+- **Resource Providers:** Gratitude to Visa & StcPay for allowing us to rent resources from ``vast.ai`` using our own money.